 Temporary Jobs to Permeate Status/Update

-Management Response: Approximately 40 jobs were identified as temporary positions that should be converted to permeate status.
-The process involves working with Civil Service and is ongoing.
+Management Response: Approximately 40 jobs were identified as temporary positions that should be converted to permanent status.
+The process involves working with Civil Service and Division of Budget and is ongoing.

 PEF Response: John stated that PEF is thankful this process is happening and that many are getting the opportunity to move into these newly created positions.
 We asked about how the employees who held the temporary positions salaries would be affected by this process.
 It was said that each case will vary but management takes every aspect into account and tries to make the financial difference as seamless as possible.